AlexBatrakov/tempo-13.103_ddstg/README.md

  - ddstg_tools.f contains routines to read and interpolate grids of gravitational form-factors

 Other modified files contain "DDSTG" comment in the modified segment of the code.

+The folder "data_ddstg" contains subfolders for 11 different equations of state (EOS).
+Each subfolder consists of files with grids of masses and gravitational form-factors.
+All files in the subfolders are compressed and need to be extracted to the same folder so that Tempo could read the grids.